DebasishDhal/Thesis_Repository/collocations/readme.md

 # Contents

 - Collocation code for single file and single day.
 The single file takes one CloudSat file and one INSAT-3DR file, produces a map with all the necessary information and asks the user the permission to collocate.
 Such an image is provided below.
+In the image below, both the CloudSat and INSAT-3DR files are from the same date.
+Notice that there is a temporal and spatial overlap between both the coverage area of both the files from 0815 hours till 0841 hours, in between the area from Antarctica till western India.
+Thus, we can go ahead for the collocation with this combination of files.

 <p align= "center">
   <img src="../cloudsatorbit/Actual photo used in collocation INSAT cloudsat combined.png" alt="">